munuxi/Multiple-Polylogarithm/README.md

 # Generalized-Polylogarithm
-Generalized Polylogarithm (or Goncharov Polylogarithm) in Mathematica
+Numerical Generalized Polylogarithm (or Goncharov Polylogarithm) in Mathematica

 ## License

 [The MIT License (MIT)](https://raw.githubusercontent.com/munuxi/Generalized-Polylogarithm/master/LICENSE)

 ## How to use this code

-A numerical realization of generalized polylogarithm (or Goncharov polylogarithm, multiple polylogarithm) in Mathematica based on the algorithm given in this paper [0410259](https://arxiv.org/abs/hep-ph/0410259).
+A numerical realization of generalized polylogarithm (or Goncharov polylogarithm, multiple polylogarithm) in pure Mathematica based on the algorithm given in this paper [0410259](https://arxiv.org/abs/hep-ph/0410259).
 These functions are widely used in the calculation of Feynman integrals and amplitudes.

 This short code provides a function `numG` to numerically calculate G functions.
 For example, G_{1,1,1}(2,5.1212,-1,2+I) is given by
 ```Mathematica